thingplus/thingplus.github.io/posts/en/posts/user-guide/050_help_management.md

 <div id='id-gateway-management'></div>

 ### Gateway management
-**Fuction for site and gateway.**
+**Fuctions related to usage and editing of gateways.**
 ![](/assets/en_5_m_gateway0.png)

-#### Dispaly screen
+#### Overview
 ![](/assets/en_5_m_gateway.png)

 #### Gateway
-* Site name
+* Site name - the site that a given gateway is attached to
-* Gateway name
+* Gateway name - the unique name for each gateway

-#### Gateway list
+#### Gateway List Overview
-* Basic information of gateway
+* Basic information related to each gateway
   - ID
   - Registration data
   - Name
-  - Term of transmitting data
+  - Data update interval
-  - Automatic add on search list
+  - Discovery / Neighborhood search list
-    - Decide automatically adding sensor list of gateway.
+    - Automatically creates a list of sensors within range of the gateway that you may potentially wish to attach to the gateway
-* Additional Options
+* Additional Options.
   - Location
   - E-mail
-  - Mobile
+  - Mobile #
-  - Detail information
+  - Detailed information
-* Add sensor and device
+* Directly add a sensor and device
-* Remove gateway/device/sensor
+* Remove gateways/devices/sensors
-* Software managment
+* Software Management
-  - Version info of software
+  - Version info for currently installed software
-  - Update version of software
+  - Potential versions of software that can be updated to
-* Rerun gateway
+* Restart a gateway

 <br>

-#### Gateway registration
+#### Gateway Registration Process
 ![](/assets/en_5_m_gateway2.png)

-1. Click <i class="fa fa-plus-circle"></i> button on right top side to add a new gateway
+* To begin the registration process click the <i class="fa fa-plus-circle"></i> button on the right top side to add a new gateway
-* Select ①gateway  model and device model.
+* Select ① Gateway/Device model
-* Put ②gateway ID, and ③name.
+* Enter a ② gateway ID, and ③ name
-* Check activating sensor.
+* Check sensors you would like to immediately attach to the gateway
-* Select ④registration site.
+* Select the ④ site of registration

 <br>